AKAD0/FFM_XOR/README.md

 5. Results

 # 1. Describtion
-Neural Network of FFM architecture to solve XOR problem.
+Neural Network of FNN architecture to solve XOR problem.
 This is a hello-world project to practice mathematical apparatus behind deep learning.

 # 2. Problem
-XOR function via FFM architechture with no use of frameworks.
+XOR function via FNN architechture with no use of frameworks.

 # 3. Method
 Algorythm structure is comprised of 5 parts: Dataset, Model, Cost function, Optimization procedure and Initializing data.
 Describtion of every part is provided below.